-In the development of AnQi CMS templates, we often strive for the beauty of the page and the neatness of the code.Sometimes, we might encounter some 'hidden' formatting issues, such as unnecessary blank lines between page elements, or excessive whitespace in the HTML source code.These issues may not always be apparent in the browser, but they can make our code redundant and even cause actual errors in certain whitespace-sensitive scenarios (such as generating XML or CSV files).
+In the development of AnQi CMS templates, we often strive for the beauty of the page and the neatness of the code.Sometimes, we may encounter some "hidden" layout issues, such as unnecessary blank lines between page elements, or excessive whitespace in the HTML source code.These issues may not always be obvious in the browser, but they can make our code redundant, and even cause actual errors in certain situations sensitive to whitespace (such as generating XML or CSV files).

-It is fortunate that the template engine of Anqi CMS provides a very practical solution, that is, to add in the template tags.-symbols, specifically expressed as{%-and-%}These little symbols have powerful control over whitespace characters, which can help us precisely 'trim' away unnecessary whitespace, making the template output more compact and cleaner.
+Luckyly, AnQi CMS's template engine provides a very practical solution, which is to add in the template tags-symbols, specifically represented as{%-and-%}These little symbols have powerful control over whitespace characters, which can help us accurately "trim" away unnecessary whitespace, making the template output more compact and clean.

-The issue: Extra whitespace caused by template tags
+The issue is: extra blank caused by template tags

 Imagine you are building a navigation menu: